ajayrtk/Spark-learning/1-Introduction to Apache Spark.md

 * Tool to analyse data interactively

 ## Spark Context:
-* Main Entry point to Spark functionality
+* Main entry point to Spark functionality
 * Represent the connection to Spark cluster
 * Get the current status of the Spark application
 * Set configuration